ROCm/AMDMIGraphX/doc/src/dev_intro.rst

 The ``ref_dev_examples.cpp`` can be found in the test directory (``/test``).
 The executable file ``test_ref_dev_examples`` based on this file will be created in the ``bin/`` of the build directory after running ``make -j$(nproc) test_ref_dev_examples``.
 The executable will also be created when running ``make -j$(nproc) check``, alongside with all the other tests.
+Directions for building MIGraphX from source can be found in the main README file: ``https://github.com/ROCmSoftwarePlatform/AMDMIGraphX#readme``.

 Adding Two Literals